 School of Nursing

-The Rochester College School of Nursing will prepare you for a fulfilling and challenging nursing career.
+The Rochester College School of Nursing (RC-SON) will prepare you for a fulfilling and challenging nursing career.
 Our programs offer challenging academics within a Christian community to prepare socially conscious nurses who will contribute their leadership and clinical skills in a variety of settings.
 Students advance their understanding of the nursing profession and expand their leadership potential in the areas of management and health education within the community.

 First-time college students can begin traditional nursing studies after they complete their pre-nursing requirements and are accepted into the School of Nursing.
 The nursing program will require three years to complete with a minimum of 123 credit hours.
 The RN to BSN program will allow a RN with an Associate Degree to earn a BSN.